fujiihiroshi/fujiihiroshi/README.md

 - 🦜 I can talk in Portuguese, English and Japanese;
 - 🤧 My hobbies: Read, Write, Study and be better;
 - 📜 Actually I'm graduated in Technical Mechanical.
+- 🧑‍💼 Last but not least, I currently work as a mechanical technical designer in a metallurgical company.

 ### 🧠 Learning...
 <p>